 As we are entering week six of the lock-down here in Bavaria, we can look forward to some restrictions being lifted a little in the near future.
 But we are a long way off normality.
 And I am not sure we will or want to go back exactly to how things were six weeks ago.
 For my part: I love the clear blue skies, the fresher air and the lower levels of noise.
 I really enjoy seeing and hearing more wild-life on our daily walks.
-And I love seeing my fellow church members via zoom several times a week.
-This is a huge improvement compared to pre-pandemic attending church service once a month in Munich.
 But as a small business owner, I can't help but be worried.
 Will my business survive the storm?
 Will the small family businesses I order my embroidery supplies from, survive?
 Will my customers still have disposable income to spend on my products?
 That's why I decided to write a blog post on all the big and small things you can do to help small businesses during this pandemic and beyond!

 And last, but not least: your support has a knock-on effect.
 Small business owners tend to shop with small businesses themselves!
 Not only do I mainly sell products from small family businesses, but when I shop for groceries, household items or clothing, I am almost only buying from independent small businesses.
 The only exception: cat food and cat litter.
 When we tried to use an organic brand from our local organic store, Timmie and Sammie were sure we were trying to not so subtly kill them :).
 Above you see my latest purchase: a hand broom made from wood and horsehair by the last surviving authentic brush/broom binder in Germany.
 I've been purchasing high-quality brooms and brushes from Volker Kees for years.
 He is a travelling craftsman and we usually meet at open-air fairs here in the South of Bavaria.
 He has no website, but can be contacted by email.
 As I was pretty sure that he struggles to sell his products now that all fairs have been cancelled, I sent him an email and a couple of days later this functional beauty arrived.